sagemath/sagewiki_to_gh-2022-10-10/days4/projects/coding.md

    * Permutation groups in SAGE will benefit from Leon's code being available without the overhead of pexpect or reading/writing files.

    * After a month (@&#%!), [http://sage.math.washington.edu/home/rlmill/leon-0.1.spkg Version 0.1] spkg!
-Exposes desauto and wtdist programs, without modification (i.e. still reads codes from file, outputs results to file).
+Exposes desauto and wtdist programs.

    * Progress report: spkg now exposes modified desauto and wtdist, which do not read from or write to file!